wp-plugins/sf-archiver/readme.txt

 == Screenshots ==
 1. The settings page
-2. The meta box in nav menu admin page
+2. The meta box in the Menus admin page

 == Changelog ==

+= 1.1.2 =
+* 2012/12/04
+* Small change for WP 3.5 compatibility.
+* Code improvements.
+* Use string as domain for gettext.

 = 1.1.1 =
 * 2012/08/14